juanmanuel-tirado/juanmanuel-tirado.github.io/content/posts/20240124_pyspark_mllib/index.md

 title: "PySpark MLlib tutorial"
 categories:
 - Tutorials
+tags:
+- python
-- Software
+- spark
-- MachineLearning
+- machinelearning
-- Data
+- data
 date: 2024-01-24
+excerpt: A gentle introduction to ML with PySpark
 ---

 If you're familiar with [Spark](https://spark.apache.org/]) you probably know it offers a Python framework named [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) that enables developers to use the existing Spark libraries.